JasonGrace2282/JasonGrace2282.github.io/blog/physics/basic-fluids.md

 Since we made no assumptions about the angle $\theta$, we can vary it to whatever we're concerned about.
 It follows that the pressure in the $y$ direction is also the same, by rotating the wedge an angle $\phi$ relative to the $z$ axis.
-Therefore the pressure is isotrophic (i.e. the same in all directions), and we can make pressure a scalar without worrying about its direction.
+Therefore the pressure is isotropic (i.e. the same in all directions), and we can make pressure a scalar without worrying about its direction.

 ## Surface Tension